English3000/Elixir/functional_design/islands/apps/islands_interface/README.md

 > (but, I can list this and refactoring as "Next Steps" in my article)

 - [ ] mobile: + island setting functionality
-- [ ] BUG: on refresh, can't rejoin

 - [ ] write article re: channel-based React architecture (&& document code accordingly)
 - [ ] review backend logic -- refactor as concisely as possible